Migrating to the Cloud with Azure: Your Complete Checklist

 Conduct a Cost Evaluation

 Conduct a thorough cost study to comprehend the financial consequences of switching to Azure.
-Consider potential savings, cloud service fees, and data transfer costs.
-This assessment will assist you in creating an efficient budget and preventing unforeseen costs.
+Think about possible savings, data transfer expenses, and cloud service prices.
+This evaluation can help you avoid unanticipated expenses and create an effective budget.

 Step 2: Strategy and Readiness

-Evaluate your current infrastructure and define your migration goals to ensure a smooth transition.
+Assess your existing infrastructure and establish your migration objectives to achieve a seamless transition.

-Depending on the complexity of your application, the intended result, and the available resources, you must choose the best migration strategy.
+Based on the complexity of your application and the desired outcome.
+With the available resources, you need to decide on the most suitable migration strategy.
 For each workload listed in the Azure migration checklist below, choose the best strategy.
 The typical alternatives are as follows:

 • Rehost (Lift and Shift): Move current apps to Azure virtual machines "as-is" for instant activation.